Dru-Mara/EvalNE/docs/source/description.rst

 For Methodologists
 ------------------

+A command line interface in combination with a configuration file (describing datasets, methods and evaluation setup) allows the user to evaluate any embedding method and compare it to the state of the art or replicate the experimental setup of existing papers without the need to write additional code.
+EvalNE does not provide implementations of any NE methods but offers the necessary environment to evaluate any off-the-shelf algorithm.
-A command line interface in combination with a configuration file allow the user to evaluate any publicly available implementation of a NE method for LP, NR and NC.
-These implementations can be obtained from libraries such as OpenNE_ or GEM_ as well as directly from the web pages of the authors e.g.
+Implementations of NE methods can be obtained from libraries such as OpenNE_ or GEM_ as well as directly from the web pages of the authors e.g.
 Deepwalk_, Node2vec_, LINE_, PRUNE_, Metapath2vec_, CNE_.

 .. _OpenNE: https://github.com/thunlp/OpenNE